ianpatricck/codew/README.md

 ## API

-You can use the API class to make requests within the routes
+You can use the API class to make requests on routes

 ```php
 use Codew\Codew;